 rg = add.map([(i, i i) for i in range(10)])

-Resolve all results.
+Resolve all results. rg.get(blocking=True)

-rg.get(blocking=True)

-[0, 2, 6, 12, 20, 30, 42, 56, 72, 90]

-'''

-class Task (args=None, kwargs=None, id=None, eta=None, retries=None, retry_delay=None, on_complete=None, on_error=None)
+class Task (args=None, kwargs=None, id=None, eta=None, retries=None, retry_delay=None, expires=None, on_complete=None, on_error=None)

-- args (tuple) arguments for the function call. - kwargs (dict) keyword arguments for the function call.

-- id (str) unique id, defaults to a UUID if not provided. - eta (datetime) time at which task should be executed. - retries (int) automatic retry attempts. - retry_delay (int) seconds to wait before retrying a failed task. - priority (int) priority assigned to task, higher numbers are processed first by the consumer when there is a backlog. - on_complete (Task) Task to execute upon completion of this task. - on_error (Task) Task to execute upon failure / error.
+- args (tuple) arguments for the function call. - kwargs (dict) keyword arguments for the function call. - id (str) unique id, defaults to a UUID if not provided. - eta (datetime) time at which task should be executed. - retries (int) automatic retry attempts. - retry_delay (int) seconds to wait before retrying a failed task. - priority (int) priority assigned to task, higher numbers are processed first by the consumer when there is a backlog. - expires set expiration time for task if task is not run before expires, it will be discarded.
+The expires parameter can be either an integer (seconds), a timedelta, or a datetime.
+For relative expiration values, the expire time will be resolved when the task is enqueued. - on_complete (Task) Task to execute upon completion of this task. - on_error (Task) Task to execute upon failure / error.

 The Task class represents the execution of a function.
-Instances of the task are serialized and enqueued for execution by the consumer, which deserializes and executes the task function.
+Instances of the task are serialized and enqueued for execution by the consumer, which describilizes and executes the task function.